Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Global well-posedness of small solutions of

-\item The application $\mathcal A^\ep$ is a contraction on $B_{\delta}$. \end{itemize} As a consequence, $\mathcal A^\ep$ has a unique fixed point in $B_{\delta}$. \end{prop} Note that we are able to prove a global result.
+Note that we are able to prove a global result.
 This comes from the fact that our system is dissipative, which allows us to circumvent the use of the Gronwall Lemma.

 As a preliminary, let us recall that

 so that $|p_\ep'(\ve)|\leq \gamma \ep^{-1/\gamma}$.
 Additionally, differentiating \eqref{eq:ED-TW}, we have

 Hence, if $(W,V) \in \cX$ then for $k=0,1$, $m=0,1,2$,